mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
-- Call with Ian
+- Call with user
 - Move AJP call notes to CRM
 - Onboarding tasks for Adam
 - Continue writing up strategy and org structure to discuss with team
-- Read through Sean's Querydown doc
+- Figure out new name for organization
+- Get an email abount a grant sent out

 ### Ongoing
 I'm keeping an eye on these things: